libp2p/specs/pubsub/gossipsub/README.md

 tree.

-To promote stability in the tree, the authors in [1] suggest that this optimization be peformed only if the difference in hopcount is greater than a threshold value.
+To promote stability in the tree, the authors in [1] suggest that this optimization be performed only if the difference in hopcount is greater than a threshold value.
 This value is a design parameter that affects the overall stability of the tree: the lower the value, the more easier the protocol will try to optimize the tree by exchanging